Pay per appointment lead generation is one of the most high-paying lead-gen models.

 But here’s the problem – even if you send a super personalized cold email, there’s a very low chance your perfect candidate will respond in the first go.

-This is where a sales funnelcomes in handy.
+This is where a sales funnel comes in handy.

 Build a journey for them and push them further.
 Here’s a detailed video on the subject that we recommend watching:

 But to sum it all up; you need to build a three-phase journey for the customer.
 As your sales funnel.
+These three phases are

 - Top of the funnel: This is where you attract the prospect with marketing efforts like landing pages or ads.
 You get a lead.